SystemsApproach/5G/primer.rst

 The second is related to the "Multiple Access" aspect of how distinct traffic sources are multiplexed onto the available spectrum.
-In 4G, multiplexing happens in both the frequency and time domains for downstream traffic (as described in Section 2.2.1), but multiplexing happens in only the frequency domain for upstream traffic.
+In 4G, multiplexing happens in both the frequency and time domains for downstream traffic (as described in Section 2.2), but multiplexing happens in only the frequency domain for upstream traffic.
 5G NR multiplexes both upstream and downstream traffic in both the time and frequency domains.
 Doing so provides finer-grain scheduling control needed by latency-sensitive applications.

-The third is related to the plethora of spectrum available to 5G NR, with the new mmWave allocations opening above 24-GHz being especially important.
+The third is related to the new spectrum available to 5G NR, with the mmWave allocations opening above 24-GHz being especially important.
 This is not only because of the abundance of capacity—which makes it possible to set aside dedicated capacity for mission-critical applications that require low-latency communication—but also because